thisbenrogers/node-express-review/README.md

 Use the [Standard Readme](https://github.com/RichardLitt/standard-readme) spec for guidance, and include plenty of meaningful info in your README like a link to the deployed production API (if you already created your production deploy in Heroku, the URL for the production app will be `https://NAME-OF-PRODUCTION-APP-HERE.herokuapp.com`)

 - [ ] Create and edit the README.md on a new branch named `docs/README` and push it up to the remote.
-Then pull that branch into `master`
+Then merge that branch into `master`

 <br />